-- 223. Women continue to face widespread harassment and violence both in their households and in employment as detailed in the Ontario government's document: "It's Never Okay - An Action Plan to Stop Violence and Harassment Action Plan.
-109 This violence and harassment contributes substantially to their ongoing substantial unequal conditions in the labour market. - 224.
+- 223. Women continue to face widespread harassment and violence both in their households and in employment as detailed in the Ontario government's document: "It's Never Okay An Action Plan to Stop Violence and Harassment Action Plan.109 This violence and harassment contributes substantially to their ongoing substantial unequal conditions in the labour market. - 224.
 Women face persistent sexual harassment on the job.
-This has real effects on women's earning as women experience increased stress and sick leave, are subject to workplace reprisals, have their work performance and credibility undermined, and are driven from their jobs to escape the abuse.
-110 - Women face particularly widespread and unique forms of gendered violence.
-225. Violence against women - including domestic violence -- also contributes to the gender pay gap as women miss work due to physical, mental and emotional injuries from violence, as women miss work or leave jobs in order to avoid being traced by violent abusers and as women's housing and care arrangements are disrupted due to violence
+This has real effects on women's earning as women experience increased stress and sick leave, are subject to workplace reprisals, have their work performance and credibility undermined, and are driven from their jobs to escape the abuse.110 - 225.
+Women face particularly widespread and unique forms of gendered violence.
+Violence against women including domestic violence -- also contributes to the gender pay gap as women miss work due to physical, mental and emotional injuries from violence, as women miss work or leave jobs in order to avoid being traced by violent abusers and as women's housing and care arrangements are disrupted due to violence - 226.
+As highlighted above, these patterns of violence are even greater for those who are further disadvantaged.
+The massive violence experienced by Indigenous women in Ontario and across the country has been detailed but not acted on for years.
+A National Inquiry into Missing and Murdered Indigenous Women and Girls is finally starting and has long been sought by the Native Women's Association of Canada and others.
+The violence experienced by women with disabilities is also severe and widespread as detailed by the Disabled Women's Network of Canada in its document, "Women with Disabilities and Violence".
+Racialized and immigrant and temporary migrant women also experience serious

-109 Government of Ontario, supra.

-110 See, e.g.: Government of Ontario, It's Never Okav, supra: M. Deschamps, "External Review into Sexual Misconduct and Harassment in the Canadian Armed Forces", supra.
+See, e.g.: Government of Ontario, It's Never Okay, supra; M. Deschamps, "External Review into Sexual Misconduct and Harassment in the Canadian Armed Forces", supra.